 ‘Bridgerton’ author on the female gaze and why the show’s sex scenes are revolutionary, not raunchy

-With season two of Bridgerton already underway, author Julia Quinn – the woman behind the series of books that the popular regency drama is based on – has opened up about what she really thinks of the screen adaptation and why the show’s portrayal of female pleasure is so important.
+In light of Bridgerton’s season two release earlier this year, author Julia Quinn – the woman behind the series of books that the popular regency drama is based on – has opened up about what she really thinks of the screen adaptation and why the show’s portrayal of female pleasure is so important.

 Often labelled “Netflix’s raunchiest show” thanks to its many (many!) sex scenes, it’s a statement Quinn doesn’t necessarily agree with.
-Recently speaking to The Telegraph about the huge international success the series has enjoyed since it first aired last Christmas, she pointed out that the reason people often jump straight to words such as “racy” as a descriptive is because there’s a focus on female pleasure.
+Speaking to The Telegraph about the huge international success the series has enjoyed since it first aired on Christmas Day 202, she pointed out that the reason people often jump straight to words such as “racy” as a descriptive is because there’s such a focus on female pleasure.

 “The difference is you see it through the female gaze rather than the male gaze,” she noted.
 “That feminisation of intimacy is so revolutionary that people say, ‘Well, it must be sexy and raunchy.’”

-Later touching on the topic of consent as well, Quinn said that there was one particular moment that really got people talking – yes, the controversial rape scene between Daphne and the Duke.
-Learning that her husband had lied to her about not being able to have children (he had sworn never to have a child as revenge against his own abusive father), Daphne gets on top to prevent him from using the pull-out method.
-All in the hopes that she’ll fall pregnant.
+Later touching on the topic of consent as well, Quinn said that there was one particular moment that really got people talking – yes, the controversial rape scene between Daphne and the Duke in season one.
+Learning that her husband had lied to her about not being able to have children (he had sworn never to have a child as revenge against his own abusive father), Daphne intentionally prevents her new husband from using the pull-out method… all in the hopes that she’ll fall pregnant.

 “The debate was interesting.
 No one questioned that scene when I wrote the book.
 So why are we viewing this differently over time?
-It’s to do with our greater understanding about consent,” she noted.
+It’s to do with our greater understanding about consent,” Quinn noted.
 It goes beyond that though.
-“Also it’s harder for modern women to sympathise fully with [Daphne’s] actions, to understand a woman who’s been raised to define her worth through her ability to bear children.” it’s proof out far the conversation has evolved since the book first appeared, even if it gets somewhat stuck in the black-and-white nature of consent.
+“Also it’s harder for modern women to sympathise fully with [Daphne’s] actions, to understand a woman who’s been raised to define her worth through her ability to bear children.”
+It’s proof how far the conversation has evolved since the book first appeared, even if it gets somewhat stuck in the black-and-white nature of consent.

 Some viewers were shocked that the episode didn’t have a trigger warning prior to the scene, but Bridgerton intimacy coordinator, Lizzy Talbot, credits it with launching “a really great conversation” about the issue of consent – a topic that has been thought of as taboo for far too long.
 “I think it’s created a really great conversation around consent,” she said.
 “And what it looks like, regardless of gender.”